Return to the Forum homepage

 Lydia Louise (Yvonne) de Rothschild (née Cahen d'Anvers) (1899-1977)

 Both Anthony and Yvonne had a deep and eminently practical commitment to public service, particularly for their fellow Jews.
 During the 1930s it was Yvonne who had first begun to realise the implications of the European situation in the early 1930s.
 By the autumn of 1933, she had become president of a society 'to aid German Jewish women children'.
 In December 1933, Yvonne wrote to The Times as President of the Women's Appeal Committee for German Jewish Women and Children.
 In her letter she appealed to the readers for contributions to facilitate the safe emigration of 530 German Jewish children to England and Palestine.
 With her husband, she helped to coordinate activity to assist the Jewish victims of racial and religious persecution.
 Both Anthony and Yvonne worked tirelessly for this cause both during and after the War.
-On the home front, Anthony and Yvonne offered their house at Ascott for use as a hospital; it became a safe a safe haven for Chelsea Pensioners (who had been bombed out of their London residence), and forty cases of valuable treasures evacuated from London museums and Synagogues.
+On the home front, Anthony and Yvonne offered their house at Ascott for use as a hospital; it became a safe a safe haven for Chelsea Pensioners (who had been bombed out of their London residence), and forty cases of valuable treasures evacuated from London museums and synagogues.

 See also Anthony Gustav de Rothschild »